 With more and more customers owning social media profiles, having a solid social presence is more important than ever.
 Research by Dell found 75% of customers are influenced in their choices by what they find on social media.

-- Profile and promote customer feedback in your social media posts and ads.
+- Promote customer feedback in your social media posts and ads.
 That quick mention that you're rated highly by your customers will not go unnoticed.

-- Share your customer reviews on your company's social media pages.
+- Embed your customer reviews on your company's social media pages.
 You can also go one step further and add a customer picture, case study or video to add further credibility.

 Ultimately, it's about improving customer service and interaction.
 One U.S. study found that 66% of customers will pay more to companies who have great customer service, and 71% of consumers who have had a positive experience with a brand on social media are likely to recommend the brand to their friends and family.